chouseknecht/postgresql-container/README.md

 ```
 ### Database creation

-When the service is started, if no database is found in /var/lib/pgsql/data/userdata, then a new database is created.
-See *Role Variables* below for setting the database name and the username and password of the superuser.
+When the service is started, if no database is found in */var/lib/pgsql/data/userdata*, a new database is created.
+See *Role Variables* below for setting the database name, and the username and password of the superuser.

 ### Ports